Brown-University-Library/atalanta-code/dev/README.md

 ## Setting Up Your Gulp Dev Environment in 12 Easy Steps

 ##### Why bother?
-Task managers like Gulp let you be lazy/smart and code faster/easier
+Task managers like Gulp let you be lazy/smart and code faster/easier.
+For example, with a task manager you can use Sass (SCSS) to break up your CSS into manageable chunks and/or set up a local server that upddates the browser whenever you save your code.
+No refresh required!
 ##### What you need to know: A few terminal commands
 * cd = move to a directory (folder)
 * mkdir = create a new directory